antiphp/cognoz.github.io/cheats.md

 2. Download kernel packages 4.10.0-20..42 in Dir
 3. export variables like its done in 1743300 bug

+### LXC containers
+Serious bug:
+on boot of multiple lxc containers, source bridge will get MAC from random container, and after that, Min MAC ADDRESS among container interfaces.
+To prevent it you should put option
+``hw_bridge MACADDRESS``
+in source bridge interfaces config.

 ### Ceph Prevent Rebalancing
 ``ceph osd set noout``